wcmoody/wcmoody.github.io/_posts/2019-10-22-picoctf-shark-on-the-wire2.markdown

 {: .center}
 ![](/assets/pics/mama_shark.jpg)

 Back to another picoCTF challenge, this time to a challenge that is more in my wheel house.
 Network traffic forensics... specifically "shark on the wire 2" for 300 points.
+There is a first challenge in this series, which would be _Baby Shark_ so this one is _Mama Shark_

 <!--more-->